purvanshbhatt/SQL-for-ML-Network-Intrusion-Detection/README.md

 ## Data

 The data used in this project is simulated network traffic data from an enterprise network.
 It includes features such as source/destination IP, port, protocol, and timestamps.
+If you want to download the data here is the link for it. "https://unsw-my.sharepoint.com/:f:/g/personal/z5025758_ad_unsw_edu_au/EnuQZZn3XuNBjgfcUu4DIVMBLCHyoLHqOswirpOQifr1ag?e=gKWkLS"

 ## SQL Scripts